INGEOTEC/microtc/README.rst

 being both domain and language independent.

-microTC is intentionally simple, so only a small number of features where implemented.
+microTC is intentionally simple, so only a small number of features were implemented.
 However, it uses a some complex tools from numpy and scikit-lean.
 The number of dependencies is limited and fulfilled by almost any Scientific Python distributions, e.g., `Anaconda <https://www.continuum.io/downloads>`_.